-For an embedded object, enter the full path and file name for the file you want to use as a template and set the Action property to acOLECreateEmbed.
+For an embedded object, enter the full path and file name for the file that you want to use as a template, and set the Action property to acOLECreateEmbed.

 While this property appears in the property sheet, it takes effect only after the Action property is set in a macro or by using Visual Basic.

-You can use the SourceDoc property to specify the file to create a link to and the control's SourceItem property to specify the data within that file.
+You can use the SourceDoc property to specify the file to create a link to, and you can use the control's SourceItem property to specify the data within that file.
 If you want to create a link to the entire object, leave the SourceItem property blank.

 When a linked unbound object is created, the control's SourceItem property setting is concatenated with its SourceItem property setting.
-In Form view, Datasheet view, and Print Preview, the control's SourceItem property setting is a zero-length string (" "), and its SourceDoc property setting is the full path to the linked file, followed by an exclamation point (!) or a backslash (****) and the SourceItem property setting, as in the following example:
+In Form view, Datasheet view, and Print Preview, the control's SourceItem property setting is a zero-length string (

 Sub Command1_Click OLE1.Class = "Excel.Sheet" ' Set class name. ' Specify type of object.
 OLE1.OLETypeAllowed = acOLELinked ' Specify source file.
 OLE1.SourceDoc = "C:\Excel\Oletext.xls" ' Specify data to create link to.
 OLE1.SourceItem = "R1C1:R5C5" ' Create linked object.
 OLE1.Action = acOLECreateLink ' Adjust control size.
 OLE1.SizeMode = acOLESizeZoom End Sub